Yeelen: Accolades

 Yeelen was met with wide critical success and has been called "conceivably the greatest African film ever made."

 It was awarded the Jury Prize at the 1987 Cannes Film Festival, becoming the first African film to win a prize in the festival's history.
 It was also nominated for the Golden Palm award for the same year.

 It was nominated for Best International Film at the 4th Independent Spirit Awards.

 It was ranked #94 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.

 Reception

-Rotten Tomatoes gave the film a 90% rating based on reviews from 10 critics.
 Jonathan Rosenbaum of The Chicago Reader calling Yeelen "extraordinarily beautiful and mesmerizing fantasy...Sublimely mixing the matter-of-fact with the uncanny, this wondrous work provides an ideal introduction to a filmmaker who is, next to Ousmane Sembene, probably Africa’s greatest director."

 Richard Brody of The New Yorker praised it as "a masterwork of metaphysical realism," writing that "the [film's] title means 'brightness,' and it's ultimately the cosmic power of light itself that comes to the fore, by way of a terrifying conflagration.
 The filmmaker’s point of view, however, is steadfastly terrestrial and political: he dramatizes patriarchal abuses and the high price of resistance, however legitimate."